tardis-sn/tardis/docs/physics/setup/plasma/index.rst

 The Plasma Graph
 ----------------
-If the necessary Python modules (`PyGraphviz <https://pygraphviz.github.io/>`_ and `dot2tex <https://dot2tex.readthedocs.io/en/latest/>`_) are available, TARDIS will automatically output a .tex file at the beginning of each run that can be compiled to produce a PDF image of the plasma module graph.
+If the necessary Python modules (`PyGraphviz <https://pygraphviz.github.io/>`_ and `dot2tex <https://dot2tex.readthedocs.io/en/latest/>`_) are available, TARDIS will automatically output a .dot and a .tex file at the beginning of each run that can be compiled to produce a PDF image of the plasma module graph.
 The nodes on this graph are the names of plasma properties, e.g. `Levels`, `TauSobolev`, `IonNumberDensity`, along with a list of outputs from those properties and equations showing how they are calculated.
-These nodes are connected by arrows linking nodes with the sources of their inputs, and labelled with the name of the input/output linking the two properties, e.g. `levels`, :math:`\tau_{\textrm{sobolev}}`, :math:`n_{e}`.
+These nodes are connected by edges linking nodes with the sources of their inputs.
+The .tex file contains the name of the input/output linking the two properties written in Latex, e.g. `levels`, :math:`\tau_{\textrm{sobolev}}`, :math:`n_{e}`.
+TARDIS can also display the graph within a notebook via the `display_graph()` function.

 Updating the Plasma
 -------------------